MicrosoftDocs/entra-docs/docs/external-id/customers/faq-customers.md

 ### Is passwordless authentication supported?

-Passwordless authentication is currently supported in workforce configurations and only email-based in external configurations.
+Passwordless authentication is currently supported in workforce configurations.
+It's also supported in external configurations for email-based authentication only.
 [Learn more](~/identity/authentication/concept-authentication-passwordless.md#supported-scenarios-1)

 <!--
 ### Will External ID be available in all regions worldwide?
 -->
-### Will External ID support GovCloud?
+### Will External ID support Microsoft Entra US Government Cloud?

-External ID currently supports public clouds only, but we'll communicate any changes.
+Currently, External ID supports public clouds only.

 ## Developer Experiences

 ### I'm a developer, where can I get started with External ID?

-You can find all the latest resources and information for developers at our [Developer Center](https://aka.ms/ciam/dev).
-From that page, you can create a 30-day free trial and follow a guide to set up your tenant and run your first sample in three easy steps.
-Sign up for email updates on the Identity blog for more insights and to keep up with the latest on all things Identity.
-Also, follow us on [YouTube}(https://www.youtube.com/playlist?list=PL3ZTgFEc7Lythpts59O9KOVuEDLWJLLmA) for video overviews, tutorials, and deep dives.
+You can find the latest resources and information for developers in our [Developer Center](https://aka.ms/ciam/dev).

+- Create a 30-day free trial and follow a guide to set up your tenant and run your first sample in three easy steps.
+- Use our tutorials to learn how to build and integrate your consumer and business customer apps with External ID.
+- Sign up for [Identity blog](https://devblogs.microsoft.com/identity/tag/external-id/) email updates to keep up with the latest news and insights.
+- Follow us on [YouTube](https://www.youtube.com/playlist?list=PL3ZTgFEc7Lythpts59O9KOVuEDLWJLLmA) for video overviews, tutorials, and deep dives.

 In addition to those resources, we have some developer-focused features in public preview:

 - Use Microsoft Entra External ID as an identity provider for [Azure App Service’s built-in authentication](https://devblogs.microsoft.com/identity/app-service-external-id/).

-- Use the [Microsoft Entra External ID extension for Visual Studio Code](https://aka.ms/ciam/vscode/marketplace), which offers a seamless, guided experience that enables you to create and configure a sample External ID application entirely from within VS Code (blog).
+- Use the [Microsoft Entra External ID extension for Visual Studio Code](https://aka.ms/ciam/vscode/marketplace).
+This extension offers a seamless, guided experience that enables you to create and configure a sample External ID application entirely from within VS Code.
+Read our [blog](https://devblogs.microsoft.com/identity/external-id-extension/) and [documentation](visual-studio-code-extension.md) to learn more.

 ### How do I add authentication with External ID to my app code?